Moon Transportation Authority

-Moon Transportation Authority (MTA) is an authority board created in 1986 by a resolution agreed to by Moon Township, Pennsylvania and the Moon Area School District.
+The Moon Transportation Authority (MTA) is an authority board that was created in 1986 by a resolution agreed to by Moon Township, Pennsylvania and the Moon Area School District.
 The MTA is funded through the diversion of local property taxes collected to fund the school district and township; this is called a Local Economic Revitalization Tax Assistance (LERTA) Revenue Allocation Program (RAP).

+History

-MTA was established to promote infrastructure and economic development in Moon Township.
-Since its inception, the MTA has financed and constructed three new interchanges and several connector roads along Business Route 60.
+The MTA was established to promote infrastructure and economic development in Moon Township.
+Since its inception, it has financed and constructed three new interchanges and several connector roads along Business Route 60.
 Each project has enhanced the transportation network in Moon Township and opened hundreds of acres of land for development.

 The MTA is an authority board composed of two representatives from Moon Township, two representatives from the Moon Area School District, and one local business leader.
 Current Board members are as follows; President Mark Scappe, a member of the MASD Board of Education; Vice President John Hertzer, a member of the Moon Township Board of Supervisors; Secretary Treasurer Thomas Weaver, a local business leader; Michael Hauser, a member of the MASD Board of Education; and James Vitale, a member of the Moon Township Board of Supervisors.